planetminguez/AESPayload/README.md

 Why can't I use my A5+ devices
 ------------------------------
 Why?
 BECAUSE!
-A5+ devices are not eligable for the limera1n bootrom exploit allowing the custom iBSS to be executed!
+A5+ devices are not eligable for the limera1n bootrom exploit allowing the custom iBSS to be executed.

 Credits
 -------